Introduction

 are actually making

 a profit as an ebook.
-I have had discussions with two publishers of
+I have had private discussions with two

 outdoor books (December 2010).
-One has put several travel books into
+One (who many readers would know) has

 digital format - users expect more than just pdf files as they want